LetsVR/LetsVR/README.md

 # LetsVR

-LetsVR is an open-source VR collaboration platform based on [ForgeNetworking](https://github.com/BeardedManStudios/ForgeNetworkingRemastered), [MRTK](https://github.com/Microsoft/HoloToolkit-Unity) and [MRTK Quest](https://github.com/provencher/MRTK-Quest).
+LetsVR is free and open-source VR collaboration platform based on [ForgeNetworking](https://github.com/BeardedManStudios/ForgeNetworkingRemastered), [MRTK](https://github.com/Microsoft/HoloToolkit-Unity) and [MRTK Quest](https://github.com/provencher/MRTK-Quest).
 LetVR supports Oculus (Oculus Quest/Link) - SteamVR/OpenVR support will be added - as well as Desktop/Standalone mode using VR simulator from MRTK.

 ## How to use